coding-laura/coding-laura.github.io/_posts/2021-12-27-my-automation-learning-path.md

 ![net-automation-books](/post-images/net-automation-books.jpg)

 So I started using GitHub.
 Every configuration change I was designing, planning, and implementing would go into .md or .txt files (and .ios if you are familiar with the Cisco IOS extension on VS Code) and tracked by git.
 I was fortunate that GH Enterprise was available for me to consume at work.
 I knew this tool to be the most popular Version Control tool, and I knew engineers across the industry were using it to share code and integrating them into configuration pipelines.
-And I needed to learn how to use it even if the content of my repositories wasn't real code.
+I needed to learn how to use it even if the content of my repositories wasn't real code.
 This practice made me very comfortable with git push/pull, commits, and branches.

 Then, I found a book that provided me with the blueprint I so much needed to get started with code, John Capobianco's [Automate Your Network](https://smile.amazon.com/Automate-Your-Network-Introducing-Enterprise-ebook/dp/B07PKDNL78).